Easy Spam Kimchi Fried Rice

 5. Add flavor boosters.
 Add a small spoonful of gochujang and a sprinkle of two of fish sauce.
 Mix well.

-6. Toppings: Fried Egg, a drizzle of sesame oil, and green onions.
+6. Serve.
+Garnish with a fried egg, a drizzle of sesame oil, and green onions.
 You can also add sesame seeds, furikake, or sriracha.
+Enjoy!

 spam kimchi fried rice in bowl with green onion garnish on brown cutting board